 Adjustment of status allows a qualified person to become a lawful permanent resident (LPR) without having to leave the United States to be interviewed.
 Depending on the circumstances, a person may be required to be sponsored by a U.S. citizen or another LPR.
 There are also conditional residency cards for non-citizen spouses that have been married less than 2 years on the date of the interview, as well as immigration-related advantages and disadvantages to getting married in the U.S. or a foreign country.
 If you have questions about how to obtain LPR status and U.S. citizenship, a knowledgeable lawyer can help you through the process.

 I will answer all of your questions about you or your spouse becoming a citizen or getting a green card.
-My firm is The Law Office of Joy E. Rothenberger, LLC, and is located in Pembroke Pines, Florida.
-To schedule a free initial 30 minute consultation to discuss your questions and how I can help, contact me online or call 954-450-1213.
+My firm is The Law Office of Joy E. Rothenberger, LLC, and is located in Pembroke Pines & Tampa, Florida.
+To schedule an initial 30 minute consultation to discuss your questions and how I can help, contact me online or call 954-450-1213.

 When filing for an adjustment of status, green card or other immigration document, it is important to fully complete the necessary paperwork on time and attend the necessary interviews or hearings.
 If you do not do these things, your application will likely be denied.
 This could result in having to start all over with the immigration process and for some could even mean appearing before an immigration judge in removal proceedings..
 The United States Citizenship and Immigration Service (USCIS) has become much stricter in enforcing applicable deadlines in recent years.

 Getting it done right the first time is why hiring a lawyer to help you is so important.
 When you hire my office, I will make sure everything is in order.
 I will make sure that the necessary paperwork is properly completed, that deadlines are met, that any required supporting documentation accompanies your application and that no necessary interviews or hearings are missed.